What has a heron to do with the most devastating political decision of the last 50 years…?

 ‘Curse,’ muttered Leanne.

 ‘She foresees forth-coming suffering.
-When she started having these visions – bad word – and didn’t know what they were.
+When she started having these visions – bad word – she didn’t know what they were.
 However, she did realise that they always came true, which naturally traumatised her, but she spoke out.
 She told people.
 They ridiculed her.
 The visions continued.
 Eventually she convinced someone who convinced us to test her forecasts.
-We didn’t believe, well, you can imagine, but we duly noted a handful of her predictions.
+We didn’t believe, we… well, you can imagine, but we duly noted a handful of her predictions.
 After Stepanakert, the Hutu Genocide, and Hanshin, we were taking notice and this briefing group was formulated.’

 ‘What could we do about any of those events?’ asked Sir Charles.